HolyCorn-Software/html-hc/html-hc-changes.md

 .

+Added waitForDOMEvents() method, which widgets can use to more easily wait for important events, such as animationend, transitionend.

-Improved UI of the animated-tick widget.
+Improved stability of the widget-image utility.

-Improved the back-forth widget.
-    Added possibility of navigating multiple steps back.
-    Improved typing.
+Made values from simple-calendar more accurate, as they point to the start of the day.